 Culture is a funny thing.
 It’s subjective, a bit “fluffy”, hard to measure, hard to change and yet is perhaps the most important factor in an organization’s success.
 Unfortunately, many leaders don’t feel they have the time to spend working on culture, and some leaders are slightly intimidated but the concept of it, so you may need to work hard to engage them.

-As with many tools of this type, the specifics of what is included in the assessment may not be as important as the conversations that it can lead to.
+As with many tools of this type, the specifics of what is included in this simple organizational culture assessment questionnaire may not be as important as the conversations that it can lead to.
 Given this, you may wish to change the questions to fit your specific needs.
 You might also wish to modify them to use any common language that exists in your organization.

 When you’re working with leaders on activities like this, it’s important to ensure you focus on helpful, forward looking activities, not backwards looking blame based conversations.

 Our one large criticism of approaching culture in this way is that it’s top down.
 While there are advantages to this, we think that it’s actually very important to listen to the wider organization about what an effective culture is.
 We believe that culture change related activities should be co-created with everyone in the organization, as much as possible.
 Given this, we would suggest that this activity should be undertaken in conjunction with a wider conversation with employees at all levels of the organization.